 If your home appraised for less than you were hoping for, you’re not doomed.
 The calculated value isn’t set in stone; it serves as a snapshot of the market at a certain time, rather than an everlasting price.

-You can’t guarantee changes in the market, and you can’t change your neighborhood, but appraisers recommend doing a few things to ensure you understand your home's value, and they offer some easy fixes to increase interest from buyers.
+You can’t guarantee changes in the market, and you can’t change your neighborhood, but appraisers recommend doing a few things to ensure you understand your home's value.
+Below, they offer some easy fixes to increase interest from buyers.

-Talk to the appraiser.
 It doesn't hurt to talk to the appraiser about what led him to the specific value of your home.
 And if you think something is missing from his conclusion, mention it.
-Lance Coyle, president of the Appraisal Institute and an appraiser in Dallas, says human error can potentially lead to a mistake in the analysis.
-"If it's not factually correct, 99.9 percent of appraisers out there are going to fix it, with no questions asked," Coyle says.

 Even when all the facts are right, it's possible the appraiser is unaware of a similar house on the market that isn't available in the public record, and any missing transactions can have an impact on your home's value.

-Ask for the price you think is best.
-An appraised value lower than expected doesn’t mean there isn't a possibility you could sell your home for more money.
+An appraised value that's lower than expected doesn’t mean there isn't a possibility you could sell your home for more money.
 If you believe you can get a higher offer, go for it.

-Just keep in mind, it's not easy to pass off a home for more than it's worth.
-"Buyers and sellers of homes are pretty astute as to what they're looking for and what they're willing to pay for," Coyle says.
+Just keep in mind that it's not easy to pass off a home for more than it's worth.
 The appraised value reflects what people would be willing to pay, and it can be hard to find an outlier who will pay significantly more.

-It’s only a slight inconvenience, and Kellogg explains the neighbors will benefit in the long run.
-“As a neighbor, you want the person who’s moving to sell their home for the highest [price] the market will bear," he says, "because that affects your real estate value indirectly.”
+It’s only a slight inconvenience, and Kellogg says the neighbors will benefit in the long run.
+“As a neighbor, you want the person who’s moving to sell their home for the highest (price) the market will bear," she says, "because that affects your real estate value indirectly.”

-Sorry if these tips burst your home value hopes, but at least you'll be ready for an appraised price tag below the one you may have in your head – and maybe even be prepared with a few tricks to increase interest and add value to your home.
+The bottom line: Be ready for an appraised price tag below the one you may have in your head – and be prepared with a few tricks to increase interest and add value to your home.